 The Financial District is one of the most affordable neighborhoods to rent office space in the New York City office market.
 The average asking price is just over $58 per square foot—much lower than the $81 per square foot NYC average.

 The Financial District has more Class A than Class B office spaces.
 Rent Class A office space for an average of just over $66 per square foot.
 Right now, 8 percent of Class A space in FiDi is vacant.
 Rent Class B office space in FiDi for an average of $53 per square foot.
-Right now, just over 12 percent of Class B space in FiDi is vacant.
+Right now, just over 12 percent of Class B space in FiDi is vacant and available to lease.

 Getting Around: Transportation in Financial District

-Employees working out of office space in the Financial District enjoy a range of convenient public transit options to get around Manhattan or to get to Queens, Brooklyn, The Bronx, Staten Island, or nearby suburbs.
+While FiDi isn’t exactly a central Manhattan neighborhood, employees working in the Financial District enjoy access to many public transit services to get around Manhattan or to get to Queens, Brooklyn, The Bronx, Staten Island, or nearby suburbs.
 Get to Wall Street in 15 minutes by train (or 2 minutes by car) or to Grand Central in 22 minutes by train (or 21 minutes by car).

-The Financial District boasts top-notch public transportation.
+The Financial District boasts top-notch public transportation services.
 Popular public transportation options include the subway, buses, the Staten Island Ferry, East River Ferry, or the PATH Train.
 The Financial District is typically very busy during the daylight hours with commuters and calms down in the evening and on weekends.

 Subway: The Financial District has seven NYC subway stations that operate the following trains: 1, 2, 3, 4, 5, 6, A, C, E, R, W, J, and Z. Fulton Street is FiDi’s biggest transportation center.

-Buses: The Metropolitan Transportation Authority (MTA) Regional Bus Operations provides several bus routes through the district.
+Buses: New York City’s Metropolitan Transportation Authority (MTA) Regional Bus Operations provides several bus routes through the district.
 Take M15, M20, M15 SBS, M55, and M103 north-south, and take M9 and M22 west-east.

-Ferries: The Staten Island Ferry is available at the Whitehall Terminal, and the NYC Ferry is available at Pier 11/Wall Street.
+Ferries: Access to the Staten Island Ferry is available at the Whitehall Terminal, and the NYC Ferry is available at Pier 11/Wall Street.

 Walk Score: The Financial District has a Walk Score of 100.
 It’s NYC’s 12th most walkable neighborhood, and it’s also reasonably bikeable.